Prasanna Venkateswara Temple, Appalayagunta

 Sri Prasanna Venkateswara Swamy Temple is a temple at Appalayagunta, Tirupati located in Tirupati district of Andhra Pradesh, India.
-The temple is dedicated to Lord Venkateswara, referred to as Prasanna Venkateswara.
-Unlike other typical Venkateswara temples the presiding deity has its right hand in Abhaya posture.
+The temple is dedicated to the Hindu deity Venkateswara, referred to as Prasanna Venkateswara.
+Unlike other typical Venkateswara temples, the presiding deity has its right hand in Abhaya posture.

 History

-The temple was constructed in 1232 AD by King of Karvetinagaram, Sri Venkata Perumalaraju Brahmadeva Maharaj.
+The temple was constructed in 1232 AD by King of Karvetinagaram, Venkata Perumalaraju Brahmadeva.

 Administration

-The temple is being administered by Tirumala Tirupati Devasthanams since 1988.
+The temple has been managed by Tirumala Tirupati Devasthanams since 1988.